mesosphere/dcos-docs-site/pages/services/nifi/0.1.0-1.5.0/troubleshooting/diagnostictools/index.md

 Figure 12. - Interactive commands

-While you could technically change the container file system using `dcos task exec`, any changes will be destroyed if the container restarts.
+While you could theoretically change the container file system using `dcos task exec`, any changes will be destroyed if the container restarts.

 ## Querying the Scheduler